-The shortest answer is, no.
+The shortest answer is, no. But don’t give up just yet.

 But that doesn’t mean there isn’t a way to get close.
 Here are the most important things to know in order to achieve the highest deliverability rate possible: